 - Perfect yogurt/curd is ready in your kitchen.

-Notes: If the curd does not set within this timeframe, there might be a problem in the temperature of the milk or the quantity of the culture.
+Notes: If the curd is not set within this timeframe, there might be a problem with the temperature of the milk or the quantity of the culture.
 Try to adjust these and repeat the same process for the next day.

 Other Side dish recipes you may like,